amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 VertexCount | Vertex count of model
 Tris | Tris count of model
 ScaleFactor | Scale factor of model
-MeshCompression | Compress mesh or not
+MeshCmp | Compress mesh or not
 OptimizeMesh | Optimize mesh
 File Path | The file path of the model file
 Unused | Used in the game or not